-Most Travel Managers have a high school diploma but employers prefer a bachelor’s degree, in tourism, and travel or in a related field.
+Most Travel Managers have a high school diploma, but employers prefer a bachelor’s degree in tourism and travel or a related field.

 They may have previous work experience as a travel agent or in similar roles.

-A Travel Manager is responsible for overseeing the planning, organization, and execution of travel services.
+A Travel Manager oversees the planning, organization, and execution of travel services.

-They work with a variety of departments to create budget-friendly trips, coordinate travel logistics, and ensure customer satisfaction during their travels.
+They work with various departments to create budget-friendly trips, coordinate travel logistics, and ensure customer satisfaction during their travels.